emacsorphanage/git-gutter/README.md

  '(git-gutter:visual-line t))
 ```

-Default bahavior is that signs are put by logical lines.
+Default behavior is that signs are put by logical lines.
 value of `git-gutter:visual-line` is `nil`.

 ### Show Unchanged Information